About the Draft Local Plan - latest news

 The council's Local Plan, which was adopted in 2016, is currently being updated to ensure it remains up to date and delivers national and local objectives.

 A Local Plan provides the planning policy framework to direct growth and change to appropriate locations and therefore achieve sustainable development to create places people want to live, work and locate their businesses.
-The plan covers all types of development, from housing to employment, schools, roads, parks, shops and community facilities, The Local Plan also includes a range of planning policies to inform the location, scale and appearance of developments.
+The plan covers all types of development, from housing to employment, schools, roads, parks, shops and community facilities.
+A Local Plan also includes planning policies to inform the location, scale and appearance of developments.
 When adopted it will form part of the Development Plan for the area.

 The council has completed a number of initial stages of plan making:

-A number of evidence base documents have also been completed, covering a variety of issues from landscape impact to water quality.
+A number of evidence base documents support the evolving plan, covering a variety of issues from landscape impact to water quality.
 View the published documents online.

 Sign up to the council's mailing list to receive updates on planning policy matters in the borough using the link below: